 The Cotton Research and Development Corporation (CRDC) has developed energy efficiency information for cotton growing businesses so that they can identify and implement energy efficient farming practices and reduce operating costs.

-The following case studies show how cotton businesses are already lowering energy costs.
+The following case studies and resources show how cotton businesses are lowering energy use and costs.

 Goondiwindi – Pump evaluation Provides information on testing individual pumping set-ups to identify the optimum operating point to achieve maximum efficiency.

 Baan Baa – Diesel to gas conversion Demonstrates how a Baan Baa cotton farmer is reducing his energy costs by converting his diesel engines pumping irrigation water from diesel to a mix of diesel and gas.

 Comet – Integrating alternative energy solutions A study into the energy use of a Queensland irrigator, including analysis on the farm's centre-pivot, river pump and grain-drying facilities.

 Factsheets cover topics such as energy assessment and management, reducing farm energy costs, energy use in cotton, pumping efficiency, pumps in the Australian cotton industry, pump cavitation, monitoring tractor fuel use, tractor setup and energy use in cotton picking.